cslarsen/csl.name/source/_drafts/jit2.md

 In this post I'll show how to JIT-compile a tiny subset of Python into native x86-64 machine code.

-We will build directly on the techniques established in [<b>Writing a basic x86-64 JIT compiler from scratch in stock Python</b>][previous-post].
+We will build directly on the techniques established in [<b>Writing a basic x86-64 JIT compiler from scratch in stock Python</b>][previous-post], although you can read this post on its own.
 As before, we will restrict ourselves to using only built-in CPython modules.
 The code in this post is available at [github.com/cslarsen/minijit][minijit.github].

 Our goal is to enable compilation of Python functions to native code at runtime.
 I.e.,